Effie375/Ubuntu/anaconda/installation/README.md

 conda init
 ```

-The installer finishes and displays "Thank you for installing Anaconda<2 or 3>!"
+The installer finishes and displays "Thank you for installing Anaconda3!"

 The installer provides a link to install PyCharm for Anaconda at https://www.anaconda.com/pycharm.